mstgnz/multi-wordle/README.md

 - [ ] If a player finds the letter in the word and the location is wrong and the next player sees the letter and locates it correctly, then 2 points from 5-3.
 - [ ] if there is no letter in the word, no penalty for the first use but -1 point for the second use.
 - [ ] If a correctly placed letter is not used in the next guess, a penalty of -2 points is awarded.
-- [ ] if a word that is not in the language used is used -2 points, if the same word is used again -4 points. (control with an api service) or there can be defined word sets.
-I haven't decided yet.
+- [ ] If a word is used that is not in the game language, -2 points penalty.
+The word list is embedded in the project.
 - [ ] If the player whose turn it doesn't answer within 10 seconds, it passes to the next player. -5 points penalty for repetition.
-- [ ] information will be received from the user for some settings of the game and the game will start accordingly.
+- [ ] Information will be received from the user for some settings of the game and the game will start accordingly.

 ## Getting Started